 Total time: 23 minutes

-Spinach and artichoke puff pastry cups are perfect if you want something more unique than the ones I’ve covered so far.
+This appealing appetizer filled with spinach goodness will be a terrific idea if you want something more unique than the ones I’ve covered so far.
 Baby spinach and artichoke make for the perfect duo that will leave you warning for more!

 The highlight here is definitely the cheeses!
 Little cups of puff pastry filled with spinach, artichokes, and cheese are baked to crisp perfection, doesn’t that sound good?
 In this recipe, you buy the already-made puff pastry cups, saving you more time and effort.